AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/use-components-in-workspace.md

 1. Start adding a segment to your project in Analysis Workspace, as described in [Begin adding components to a project](#begin-adding-components-to-a-project).

-1. Do any of the following to begin filtering your panel:
+1. Choose one of the following methods to begin filtering your panel:

    * Drag an individual segment from the left rail onto the segment drop zone.